When to Start Preparing for CFA® Exam?

 learn from different sources to get different perspectives

-get your CFA curriculum briefer and easier to digest (e.g. make notes to review)
+get your CFA Program curriculum briefer and easier to digest (e.g. make notes to review)

-PART III: 7 Must-Know Facts About CFA Formulas
+PART III: 7 Must-Know Facts about CFA Exam Formulas

 1. There are no formulas only in 1 out of 10 topics.
 It’s Ethics.